UWCHR/ice-facilities/README.md

 # Sources for ice-facilities characteristics

+Data in ice-facilities/hand/to_research.csv, which is a file containing information for "new" detention facilities (in use from 2017), comes from:

 - For `aor` (Area of Responsiblity) column:
   - [ICE Dentention Facilities website](https://www.ice.gov/detention-facilities)
   - [ACLU's "Justice-Free Zones" report](https://www.aclu.org/report/justice-free-zones-us-immigration-detention-under-trump-administration), Appendix p.
 60-61